RAPID Overview

 The Solution

-rapid dev
+What rapid dev Does

-rapid stop
+What rapid stop Does

-- Stop dev container
+- Stops dev container and services

-- Cleanup temporary resources
+- Cleans up temporary resources

 Core Principles

 Section titled “Core Principles”1.
-Wrap, Don’t Reinvent
+Magic Defaults

-Section titled “1.
+Section titled “2.
 Wrap, Don’t Reinvent”RAPID wraps existing AI coding tools rather than building another one.
 Claude Code, OpenCode, and Aider are excellent tools — RAPID makes them easier to use consistently.

-2. Configuration as Code
+3. Configuration as Code

-Section titled “2.
+Section titled “3.
 Configuration as Code”Everything is defined in rapid.json:

 - Which AI agents are available